alextes/knowledge/simplicity.md

 ### Incidental complexity
 Code that doesn't change anything for the user but has more complexity than an alternative is incidental complexity.
 Latin for: your fault.
 Good examples are tools that make something easier but also add a lot of code, thus behavior, thus increasing complexity.

+### Inherent complexity
+Evironmental.
+Example is the systems we run our programs on.
+They differ.
+That makes it complex.
+This is why we use something like docker.
+We can't solve this inside our program.
+Not using too much memory in a program still blows up when enough programs are added to the system.
+You need more information / control to deal with this.
+That's why you have a docker agent that refuses to start containers that don't fit.

+### Complecting and Composing
+Intertwining, and placing together.
+Place four straight strings together and their structure is obvious.
+Braid them, literally 'complect them' and the structure becomes incredibly complex.

+## How to we design simple things
+Abstract for simplicity.
+Draw away complexity.
+Works by breaking up without complecting.
+How?
+Ask and don't complect what, who, how, when, where, why.
 ## Conclusions

+### Limiting complexity through choice
+We look mostly at value, rarely at cost.

 ### Hard because difficult to obtain or unobtainable
 Think cost of moving things near.